psychemedia/storytelling-notes/welsh_gypsy_folk_tales.md

 The man departed in anger.
 He went out and he made a great fire to burn her.
 He went into the place, and carried her down.
 When he was about to put her on the fire, lo! the Black Lady comes.

-She aaked : ' What didst thou see through the window ? '
+She asked: 'What didst thou see through the window?'

 'I saw nothing.
 I will say nothing.
 Let me alona I am tired of my life.'

 'Put her on the fire,' said the Lady.

-As she came near the fire, ' Stop!' said the Black Lady.
+As she came near the fire, 'Stop!' said the Black Lady.
 Bring the woman back.
-What didst thou see through the window ? '
+What didst thou see through the window?'

-' I saw nothing.
+'I saw nothing.
 I will say nothing.
 I am tired of my life.'

 The Black Lady saw that she would not tell.

-' Here are thy two children.
+'Here are thy two children.
 And never again will I speak to thee, neither shalt thou see me more.'

 The husband and wife live a together, and the two children live happily.

-There is no more !
-Good night to thee !
+There is no more!
+Good night to thee!

 ---
 https://archive.org/details/bub_gb_UmRIAAAAYAAJ/page/n173/mode/1up